ESRAcanpolatt/AnkaraMedipol_Mobile_App/README.md

 <br/>

 <img align="left" src="https://github.com/ESRAcanpolatt/AnkaraMedipol_Mobile_App/blob/main/medipolll/readme_images/giriş.png" width="300" />
-This is the weolcome screen for users where they can sign up or login.
+This is the welcome screen for users where they can sign up or login.
 <br clear="left"/>
 <br/>

 <img align="left" src="https://github.com/ESRAcanpolatt/AnkaraMedipol_Mobile_App/blob/main/medipolll/readme_images/menü.png" width="300" />
-In the home screen, all of the users, their usernames and their profile images can be seen as a horzontally scrollable list.
+On the home screen, all users, usernames and profile pictures can be viewed as a horizontally scrollable list.
 <br clear="left"/>
 <br/>